Radiologic Science Program

 - SLO: Students will demonstrate knowledge of positioning skills.

 - Graduates will pass the ARRT exam on the first attempt within six months of graduation.

 - Graduates will find employment within 12 months of graduation.

 - Graduates will express satisfaction with the program.

 - Employers will express satisfaction with the program.

 **Program effectiveness measures and program performance can be found under the Student Link navigation tool on JRCERT’s web page: www.jrcert.org.
-The Radiologic Science program sponsored by Darton State College is currently a “pending” program recognized by JRCERT.
-This simply means that the program is currently in the initial accreditation process with JRCERT.
+The Radiologic Science program sponsored by Darton State College is currently accredited by JRCERT.
 For more information regarding accreditation or JRCERT, please visit the “Accreditation” page.

 Darton State College’s Radiologic Science Program Effectiveness Data:

 The radiography program at Darton State is still new.
 The first cohort of students began in January of 2013 and is due to complete the program in December 2014.
 For calendar year 2013, the only program effectiveness data available to report is the number of enrolled students.
 Seven (7) students were enrolled in the Radiologic Science program at Darton State College.
 As time progresses and more program effectiveness data is gathered over time, more updated information will be provided to the public.